JIHO-Beh/my_git_project/README.md

-Getting Started
-- Clone this repository
+- Start coding on this branch!